 Nyack “Fan Card” Gets You the Best Local Shopping Discounts

-As 2021 begins, the local businesses that continue to line Main Street and Broadway are, above all else, grateful to still be standing.
+As 2020 comes to a close, the local businesses that continue to line Main Street and Broadway are, above all else, grateful to still be standing.
 Not all businesses were so lucky; throughout this pandemic-dominated year, residents have mourned the loss of many local favorites.
 To say it’s been a tough year is an understatement.

 But Nyack has a new initiative to help make next year a little less tough on the local businesses we all know and love.
 It’s called the Nyack Fan Card, and the idea behind it is simple: For $20, you get a shopping card (purchasable online, or at 15 participating establishments listed below) that gives you significant discounts at participating shops and restaurants–savings well beyond the $20 cost of the card.